Top seed to Times Square: Swiatek figuring out post-Williams role

 "It's pretty amazing.
 It shows how much progress I have made on court but also off court that I'm in such a spot."

-Williams' retirement leaves a huge chasm in the women's game in terms of star power.
+Williams' retirement leaves a chasm in the women's game in terms of star power.

 Not only has the 23-time major singles champion showcased incredible talent on the court, she has transcended the sport through effortless marketability and a powerful voice used to shine light on a range of social issues.